siriusbeans/nocturnal/README.md

 -A portion of the fees is collected for Chainlink price feed data costs
 -A portion of the fees is collected for Ethereum transaction gas costs (for sending ERC721 to user)
 -Users can earn rewards by staking NOCT
--The remainder of all collected fees goes to NOCT stakers (in the form of USDC)
+-The remainder of all collected fees goes to NOCT stakers (in the form of ETH)
 -Users can stake their NOCT through nocturnal.finance UI, and receive ERC20 sNOCT tokens in return
 -An ERC721 is created and issued to a user after a swap limit order is created and the swap asset is deposited
 -The ERC721 records all user swap limit order information